Citrix Buildings in Downtown Warehouse District

 Other Hillsborough Neighborhood areas outside Downtown

-In addition to Bloomsbury Estate Condos, Cameron Park, and Cameron Village, The Hillsborough Neighborhood shown outside Downtown includes NC State University and Saint Mary’s School.
+In addition to well-known areas like Bloomsbury Estate Condos, Cameron Park, and the Village District (formerly Cameron Village), the Hillsborough neighborhood outside of Downtown Raleigh also includes landmarks such as NC State University and Saint Mary’s School.
+This diverse neighborhood offers a mix of residential options and educational institutions, making it a vibrant part of the city.

 Fine Dining